 In May 2015, FDP finished the $17 million Union Arcade project, converting a hundred year-old commercial office building in downtown Davenport into 68 market rate apartments.
 The building employed historic tax credits and maintained historic building features and standards.
 The building was at 97% occupancy within two months after construction completion.
 This building was backed by HUD financing and has been nominated for a J. Timothy Anderson award, for excellence in historic rehabilitation, and a Design Build Institute of America award in the DBIA Renovation Category. (www.unionarcadedowntownliving.com)

-Other development projects include the $40 million transformation of a former Deere warehouse on the TechWorks campus in Waterloo, IA into a 180 unit hotel, John Deere training center and a III Forks restaurant.
-The hotel will be adjacent to the recently opened John Deere Tractor & Engine Museum.
-FDP is also developing the Machinery Row project in Racine, WI which will convert river-side industrial buildings into a mixed-use development including retail and residential units.
-This project, expected to be between $40 and 65 million, is part of the Root River Corridor Redevelopment Plan called RootWorks.
+Other development projects include the $40 million transformation of a former Deere warehouse on the TechWorks campus in Waterloo, IA into a 168 unit hotel, John Deere training center and a Black Oak Grill restaurant.
+The hotel is adjacent to the recently opened John Deere Tractor & Engine Museum.